The Old High Street – Folkestone

-If you are needing to entertain little ones during the winter months then Moo is the place to shop.
+If you are needing to entertain little ones then Moo is the place to shop.
 Their Instagram is good for a laugh too as Charlotte, Nav and the girls show how to navigate a global pandemic with ethical goods.
 Courier service deliveries, even some deliveries made in person and a fantastic website have helped many get through a global pandemic and out the other side with a smile.

 The Cake Junction

 Shane is the longest-standing resident of The Old High Street and his paintings capture the essence of Folkestone.
 As well as prints, there’s cards and canvas options, printed picnic blankets and hand-painted enamel tableware.
 Shane is also contactable via his website for commissions.

 If you live by the sea then buying yourself or someone else a little gift from Thalassa is your civic duty.
 Share the sea with everyone, and the website is up and running!
 There’s loads of new stock coming and so browse and continue checking to find just the right whale jug for the man in your life.

 The upcycled Trading Company

-Now that we’re back at home for the next few weeks, there might be a project you want to complete.
-The Upcycled Trading Company is offering click and collect on Mondays, Thursdays and Saturdays.
-Customers can book an hour time slot via the website.
-Claire sells paints, tools and accessories for upcycling furniture and similar craft projects.
+If you’ve taken up a bit of DIY since the lockdowns then there might be a project you want to complete.
+The Upcycled Trading Company is offering paints, tools and accessories for upcycling furniture and similar craft projects.
 Keeping with the sustainable living and interiors theme, there are also locally handmade homeware, gifts and accessories.
 Claire will be busy upcycling from her studio at home during lockdown and sharing demos on social media.

 Not For Humans

 Essential dog food, and quality dehydrated raw dog food at that, are on offer from Not For Humans.
 Not only that, Debbie has all sorts of treats for your fluffy friends.
 She sells laser-cut dog tags which are a legal requirement for any dog that leaves the house.
 Collaborating with R+R Laser jewellery at the top of The Old High Street, your tag will be the envy of all other dogs.